sparkleformation/sparkle_formation/docs/sparkleformation-dsl.md

   }
 }
 ```
-> NOTE: No key modification is performed when using `_data` as it is
+> NOTE: No key modification is performed when using `data!` as it is
 > simply a Hash instance.